 Imagine language as a sprawling, ancient forest.
 Within it, words stand like trees, each with roots anchoring them to the past and branches reaching toward new meanings.
 Understanding the root word of prefix and suffix is like becoming a skilled forester, capable of tracing a tree's lineage and predicting its future growth.
-It allows us to unlock the hidden connections between words, expanding our vocabulary and enhancing our comprehension.
+It allows us to get to the hidden connections between words, expanding our vocabulary and enhancing our comprehension.

 Think of a word like "unbreakable."
 At first glance, it seems a simple enough adjective.
 But break it down and you discover its components: the prefix "un-," the root "break," and the suffix "-able."
 Suddenly, the word is no longer a solitary unit but a carefully constructed entity, built upon a foundation of meaning and modified by specific attachments.
 Mastering the art of dissecting words in this way can dramatically improve your understanding of the English language and beyond.